zhihuammu/ODE-book/_build/html/_sources/chaps/02/chap02_5_exercise.md

 You should try the following exercise questions first, then check with the answers.

-For detailed solutions, please find them in the Moodle area for this Unit.
+For detailed solutions, please find them in the Moodle area.

 ::::{exercise}
 :label: ch2-ex-q1